-The aggregate cost to unitholders includes a maximum sales fee, which consists of an initial sales fee, if applicable, a deferred sales fee and a creation and development fee.
+- (4) The aggregate cost to unitholders includes a maximum sales fee, which consists of an initial sales fee, if applicable, a deferred sales fee and a creation and development fee.
 If units are purchased after the first deferred sales fee has been assessed or if the price you pay for your units exceeds \$10 per unit, an initial sales fee is charged, which is equal to the difference between the maximum sales fee and the sum of the remaining deferred sales fee and the creation and development fee.
-On the Inception Date, the maximum sales fee is 1.85% of the Public Offering Price for the Diversified Income Wave Trust and US Low Volatility Trust and 2.75% of the Public Offering Price for the Energy Innovation Trust, the National Municipal Trust, the New York Municipal Trust and the REIT Trust (equivalent to 1.85% of the net amount invested for the Diversified Income Wave Trust and US Low Volatility Trust and 2.75% of the net amount invested for the Energy Innovation Trust, the National Municipal Trust, the New York Municipal Trust and the REIT Trust).
-The deferred sales fee is equal to \$0.135 per unit for the Diversified Income Wave Trust and US Low Volatility Trust and \$0.225 per unit for the Energy Innovation Trust, the National Municipal Trust, the New York Municipal Trust and the REIT Trust.

-(5) The aggregate cost to investors includes the applicable sales fee, assuming no reduction of sales fees.

-Each trust is committed to pay a creation and development fee of \$5.00 per 100 units at the close of the initial public offering period.
+On the Inception Date, the maximum sales fee is 1.85% of the Public Offering Price for the Diversified Income Wave Trust and US Low Volatility Trust and 2.75% of the Public Offering Price for the National Municipal Trust and the New York Municipal Trust (equivalent to 1.85% of the net amount invested for the Diversified Income Wave Trust and US Low Volatility Trust and 2.75% of the net amount invested for the National Municipal Trust and the New York Municipal Trust.
+The deferred sales fee is equal to \$0.135 per unit for the Diversified Income Wave Trust and US Low Volatility Trust and \$0.225 per unit for the National Municipal Trust and the New York Municipal Trust. - (5) The aggregate cost to investors includes the applicable sales fee, assuming no reduction of sales fees. - (6) Each trust is committed to pay a creation and development fee of \$5.00 per 100 units at the close of the initial public offering period.
 The creation and development fee will not be assessed to units that are redeemed prior to the close of the initial offering period.